P&O Ferries: UK plans to block ferries that don't pay minimum wage

 The UK will give ports new powers to block ferries from docking if they do not pay their crew the UK minimum wage.

-Transport Secretary Grant Shapps set out the plans following the no-notice sackings of 800 P&O Ferries staff earlier this month.
+Transport Secretary Grant Shapps set out the measures following the no-notice sackings of 800 P&O Ferries staff earlier this month.

-"This will send a clear message to the maritime industry: we will not allow this to happen again," he said.
+"This will send a clear message to the maritime industry: we will not allow this to happen again," he said in the House of Commons.

+And the British Ports Association said ports were not the vehicle to enforce minimum wage rules.

-He has also asked the Insolvency Service to consider disqualifying P&O's boss as a company director.
+Mr Shapps also confirmed that he has asked the Insolvency Service to consider disqualifying P&O boss Peter Hebblethwaite as a company director.

-Peter Hebblethwaite has so far refused to resign over the scandal, but Mr Shapps said he had written to the regulator conveying his "firm belief" that he is "unfit to lead a British company".
+Mr Hebblethwaite has refused to resign over the scandal, but Mr Shapps said he had written to the regulator conveying his "firm belief" that he is "unfit to lead a British company".

 P&O Ferries drew outrage from politicians, unions and the public when it sacked hundreds of seafarers without any notice, replacing them with agency workers paid less than the minimum wage.